 Basel, as well as Berne, might serve as an introduction to the art of the Suisse Romande.
 Both towns pay a heavy tribute in homage to the art of their French brothers, even though the compliment is not returned to the same extent on the other side of the Saane, which forms the linguistic frontier.
 That may be taken as another example of the reverence so readily paid to the genti sangue latino.
-This is particularly the case in Berne, where the splendid old Davinet dived to a great age in full possession of Ws intellectual faculties and was replaced as director of the Municipal Museum of Fine Art by de Mandach.
+This is particularly the case in Berne, where the splendid old Davinet rived to a great age in full possession of has intellectual faculties and was replaced as director of the Municipal Museum of Fine Art by de Mandach.

 Since then the building has become too small to show up all the collections to advantage; but it has been found possible to place in a good light a series of modern paintings which show the achievements of the contemporary school of Geneva and other parts of French Switzerland.
-Beside the astonishing work of a Martin Lauterburg we see the andacious portrait of an orchestral conductor in full swing by Cuno Amiet, Solothurn-Berne, which, together with a painting by Blanchet, was found worthy of a place in the next international Rockefeller Exhibition in Pittsburg.
+Beside the astonishing work of a Martin Lauterbestie the assentishing work of a hartful fauter-burg we see the audacious portrait of an orchestral conductor in full swing by Cuno Amiet, Solothurn-Berne, which, together with a paint-ing by Blanchet, was found worthy of a place in the next international Rockefeller Exhibition in Pittsburg.
 Amiet is looked upon as a follower of Hodler.
+Although this great and thoroughly Pittsburg.
+Amet is looked upon as a follower of Hodler.
 Although this great and thoroughly Swiss master preferred to spend his last years in Geneva, his work is very highly valued in Berne, where he felt quite as much at home.
 This will be proved once again when the firm of Gutekunst and Klipstein, so well known in London, will open its new premises in the Theaterstrasse in Berne with an exhibition of Hodler's graphic work.

-The aristocratic and highly elaborate work of Théophile Robert, the son and grandson of wellknown painters, makes a very striking impression in the Berne Museum.
-Other remarkable "Romands." are Hans Berger, Frédéric Zbinden of La Chaux-de-Fonds, Maurice Berraud, and the bewildering.
-Auberjonois, who, together with Blanchet, occupies the forefront of modern Swiss painting, though the landscape painting of a countryman on the other side of the linguistic frontier, Stauffer, deserves all our attention.
+The aristocratic and highly elaborate work of Théophile Robert, the son and grandson of well-known painters, makes a very striking impression in the Berne Museum.
+Other remarkable "Romands" are Hans Berger, Frédéric Zbinden of La Chaux-de-Fonds, Maurice Berraud, and the bewildering Auberjonois, who, together with Blanchet, occupies the forefront of modern Swiss painting, though the landscape painting of a countryman on the other side of the linguistic frontier, Stauffer, deserves all our attention.